 |Asus TUF Gaming X570-Plus (Wi-Fi) specs|

-motherboard buying guide
+Gaming motherboard buying guide

-Picking the perfect motherboard for your rig can feel like walking a tightrope with all the I/O you want on one side and cost on the other.
+Picking the perfect motherboard for your rig can feel like walking a tightrope, with all the I/O you want on one side and cost on the other.
 However, with a little critical thinking, and planning out your build around your board, the process can be rather painless.